erens-basement/Studio-Trigger-Streams/README.md

 * Put in a request to draw a girl.
 He likes drawing human characters and not mechanical objects.
 * Q: Would Trigger hire more foreign animators if the language barrier is solved?
 Hiromi: There are a multitude of reasons we can't hire foreign animators, like visas, etc. We do hire several overseas staff.
 It's more of a financial issue for Trigger, like sustaining visas are expensive.
 * In terms of animation, Sakurai watches a little of Disney, Pixar, and looking forward to the Spiderverse film.
+* How much say do producers have in the creative decision?
+Hiromi: It depends on the project, sometimes producers have the idea and look for directors, animators to execute the idea or sometimes they just help the directors out.
+With studio trigger, it’s a lot more flexible who has creative input.
+* Sakurai likes kyo ani, but only applied to trigger and not kyo ani because he wants to keep kyo ani sacred and enjoyable as a hobby.
+* Hiromi: Promare’s genre is Super lit mega action rescue human drama.
+* Sakurai wants to see Powerpuff Girls done in Yoshinari’s style.
+* Q: Are there certain anime seasons that are easier for studios.
+Is there a laidback season?
+A: They don’t have a laidback season, usually a period of time after they finish a series, between series.
+Hiromi wants to work on a project where the work doesn’t carry over New Year’s Eve.
+* Q: Will trigger ever do isekai?
+A: They’re too busy with other ideas and don’t have a plan.
+But if they do isekai, it will be original and not an adaptation
+* Q: How is OP/ED determined for a series?
+A: If a creative staff for a series wants to throw in an opinion, they might make a request to the production committee which has a production label company what kind of soundtrack, etc who will try to accommodate.
+In the case where it doesn’t have a preference, the music production company chooses fully.
+For trigger, it depends on the production group for Imaishi/wakabayashi team they do make requests for the label companies.
+And generally for the director, the director is interested in choosing who is in charge of the soundtrack for series.
+2:06:00
+* Sakurai‘s favorite manga is Dungeon Meshi.
+Sakurai likes Zelda.
+* Switch is popular at Trigger.
+Everyone is playing Smash Bros.
+* Tattun: one of my favorite titles was ruined by app games.
+(Not Diablo)
+* Tattun: Yoshinari: when I was younger, I don't think animators were this good.
+Just like Olympics, nowadays young animators have improved so much.
+* Comment: Animation budget was so much higher in the 80s H: that's not really true.
+Budget != Quality.
+Pretty much similar budget between now and then.
+There are a lot of factors.
+More staff now compared to the 80s.
+Passion of creators determines the quality more than budget.
+However, more budget will help.
+* Q: what does trigger have in their snack pantry?
+H: they don't have a bar pantry.
+They do want one.
+But when they do receive snacks from fans and gifts they do share it together communally.
+All oversea studios they tour had some food pantry and trigger wants one too.
+Personally, knowing myself if we had a bar, kitchen, I would've gotten bored of the menu quick or use  it once or twice.
+T: I know he would use it frequently, he guzzles coffee a lot.
+* They can't do a studio tour stream.
+They would have to tear down the entire studio to avoid leaks.
+Too much risk.
+* Q: Trigger documentaries focused more on the voice actors than artists.
+Why focused on voice actors more?
+(2:59:00) H: It's more straining for the studio, detrimental to studio, productivity, etc. A lot of our staff don't like being photoed or recorded.
+Docs are more entertaining when the camera crew ignore privacy and barge into personal space.
+They can't do that anymore because they're delicate people.
+Personally hiromi wants to do more documentaries on the creative process.

 ### 4. [Live Drawing 4 - Mago drawing Luluco from Space Patrol Luluco and Trigger-chan (mascot)](https://www.twitch.tv/videos/394802437?t=0h6m8s)
 Date: Mar 13, 2019<br>